mmore500/waves/blog/_posts/aria-lanea-blog.md

 ```

 to work around the `REQUIRE`s in Catch2.
 When we ran the `MABE.cpp` file we could use lldb (gdb on Windows) to find the memory leaks.
 With lldb we would run the program, then use backtrace to look at the individual frames and see where the memory leak was coming from.

+MABE
++ Assert issue
+- Makefile must have debugging turned on (use with pointer tracking)
+- NDEFDEBUG flag in ErrorManager.
++ Put things in MABE.cpp file to check if they work (isolate the issue)
++ lldb/gdb then bt to frame number
+- check Empirical test files for example usage/tests (only helpful if they're implemented)
+- check booleans actually reset
++ test all booleans
++ test every method
++ make sure to check parent class for virtual overrrides in derived class
++ make sure to check parent class for non-overridden functions
+- any time you print an error message to the console, you should check that an error is thrown
+- side note, also check error message is the right one

+OTHER
++ Copy paste from old test files to preserve boiler plate stuff
++ ONLY INCLUDE the file you're testing, not stuff included from .hpp file
++ once you get one test up and running, it gets easier!
++ ask for help! especially for understanding what the .hpp file does

+- Testing Asserts: In almost every file we wanted to be able to test that asserts had been thrown when expected.
+However, asserts typically terminate a program, making this difficult.
+Luckily, empirical has a file that implements a "non-terminating assert trigger" which is perfect for unit testing.
+All we had to do was use the macro `#define EMP_TDEBUG` and the boolean `emp::assert_last_fail` combined with `emp::assert_clear` to reset the boolean to test that asserts had been thrown when expected.